NotWindyZ/umamusume-reroll-macro/README.md

 👉 [**Download the latest release here**](https://github.com/NotWindyZ/umamusume-reroll-macro/releases)

-Simply extract the folder, then run `start_macro.bat`.
+Simply extract the folder, then run `start_macro.bat` (inside the MACRO_HERE_OPEN_IT folder).
 No Python installation required!
 For further instruction please ahead to "🚀 How to Use" section!

 ---